adacountymilitia/website/index.md

 of Idaho, based in Ada County.
 We meet on the first Tuesday of each month in Meridian, at 7pm, on the upper level of the [Veterans Memorial Building][map].

-We pledge to promote and defend the unalienable God-given rights of all people as directed by the U.S. Constitution, the Idaho Constitution, and our Commander in Chief, the Governor of Idaho.
+We pledge to promote and defend the unalienable rights of all people as directed by the U.S. Constitution, the Idaho Constitution, and our Commander in Chief, the Governor of Idaho.

 [Militia Standards and Principles of the Light Foot][standards]